 Timothy Bentley was a friend of Joseph Priestley, the famous chemist who was noted for his work on the isolation of gases and the discovery of oxygen in 1774.
 It is clear that Timothy made full use of these discoveries in formulating more scientific methods of brewing.
 Timothy invented the Yorkshire Stone Square System of brewing which was copied by other breweries.

-The position of the brewery could not have been better.
-It was alonside the turnpike road from Wakefield to Wetherby and more significant was the pure spring water from the Eshald Well.
-The brewery was opened in 1828 and further advantage was gained with the opening of the a new cut of the Aire and Calder canal just about 100 yards to the east of the brewery in 1835.
+In 1828 Timothy’s son Henry expanded the maltings to create a brewery.
+It’s position of the brewery could not have been better.
+It was alongside the turnpike road from Wakefield to Wetherby and more significant was the pure spring water from the Eshald Well.
+The brewery was opened in 1828 and further advantage was gained with the opening of a new cut of the Aire and Calder canal just about 100 yards to the east of the brewery in 1835.

 Both Eshald House and the brewery were built using stone from quarries in the Woodlesford and Oulton areas.